RoboticsLabURJC/2018-tfg-alvaro_paniagua/README.md

   myRobot.move(0.5, 0.5);
 ~~~

-The robot the following interfaces, some of them are not callable:
+Some robot interfaces are not callable, see below.

 ### Motors interfaces: